 Reports to: Justice Advocate Manager

 Major Function: Provide advocacy interventions to survivors of domestic violence and their children.
-Including but not limited to crisis intervention, safety education, information and referrals, and justice advocacy to individuals who seek services from CASA’s Outreach Department, telephone hotline and those who enter the legal system for protection from domestic violence.
+Including but not limited to crisis intervention, safety education, information and referrals, and justice advocacy to individuals who seek services from CASA’s Survivor Support Services, Non-Residential department, telephone hotline and those who enter the legal system for protection from domestic violence.

 - Explain the eligibility, process and service for an Injunction for Protection (IFP), Return Hearing and General Master Hearing, as well as procedures if the respondent violates the injunction.

 - Provide assistance to petitioners in completing the IFP paper work, especially with writing the short narrative describing physical violence, threats of violence and stalking.